Morest1124/alx-Back-end-capstone-project/API_ENDPOINTS.md

 # API Endpoints

+The base URL for the live API is: **https://binaryblade24-api.onrender.com**

 The following table outlines the RESTful API endpoints for the platform.

 | Entity         | Method | Endpoint                               | Description                                                      |